 Learn 3 different versions of Sailor's Hornpipe, which are all shown on this page.
 We recommend that you get started with the Scruggs style version, where you’ll learn basic roll pattern and left hand articulations like slides, hammer-ons, and pull-offs.
 Next, move on to the Melodic arrangement to learn how to play the melody for Sailor's Hornpipe using scales and up the next positions.
-Lastly, you can check out the Backup arrangement, which shows you how to play behind others while they are soloing.
+Lastly, you can check out the Single-string arrangement.

 Use the Tunefox Lick Switcher to explore improvisation and creativity inside the Sailor's Hornpipe tablatures.
 The Lick Switcher will allow you to create your own arrangement using pre-built licks that are handmade by professional musicians.
 To use the Lick Switcher, click on the text above specific measures that says "Original Measure" and select between a variety of new licks for that measure.
 You'll find that there are different style licks such as Scruggs, Melodic, Jazz, and more.
 At the bottom of your page you'll also find a button that says "Shuffle Licks."
 Click this button and watch the licks randomly shuffle throughout the song.